Health Psychology Degree Guide

-Most people in the field have a doctoral degree in health psychology, since that is considered the terminal degree.
+Most people in this field have a doctoral degree in health psychology since that is considered the terminal degree.
 Some do have a master’s degree, but they tend to work in more supportive roles, under the supervision of a licensed psychologist.
-Clinical health psychologists require a doctoral degree.
+Clinical health psychologist licensure requires a doctoral degree.

 Health Psychology Salary and Job Outlook

-In May 2012, the Bureau of Labor Statistics reported that general psychologists earned a median annual salary of $69,280.2 The category of “all other psychologists,” under which health psychologists fall, earned a median salary of $90,020 during the same year.2 According to the APA’s 2009 salary survey, health psychologists working in direct human services earned an average of $80,000 per year, and others working in large universities or health systems earned even more.3
+In May 2017, the Bureau of Labor Statistics reported that psychologists earned a median annual salary of $77,030.2 The category of “all other psychologists,” under which health psychologists fall, earned a median salary of $97,740 during the same year.2 According to the APA’s 2009 salary survey, health psychologists working in direct human services earned an average of $80,000 per year, and those working in large universities or health systems earned even more.3

-The outlook for health psychologists appears to be positive, with Projections Central predicting a growth of 10.7% for “all other psychologists” through 2022, about the same as average for all professions.4
+The outlook for health psychologists appears to be positive, with Projections Central predicting jobs growth of 10.3% for “all other psychologists” through 2026, which is slightly higher than the average jobs growth projected for all professions.4